 The College of Haringey, Enfield and North East London (CONEL), as part of the Capital City College Group (CCCG), attracts over 12,000 students of all ages from local London boroughs as well as further afield.
 The College was ranked number one in England for student satisfaction in the 2016/17 ESFA survey of FE providers and number one in London for employer satisfaction.
 Over 75 per cent of students come from some of most deprived wards in England.
-Teacher Educator Maralba Jani explains why CONEL chose to get involved with the Pathways programme and the benefits the college has seen.
+Teacher Educator Maralba Jani explains why CONEL chose to get involved with the Pathways programme (now called Talent to Teach in FE) and the benefits the college has seen.

 Our Initial Teacher Education department is very well established, with a strong portfolio of well-attended courses ranging from Level 2 to Level 7 and the support of experienced tutors and mentors.
 We are always keen to expand the offer of courses and programmes we offer in response to the needs of our local and wider community and to take on new challenges.
 We felt that the Pathways to Further Education programme would enable us to find out what shapes the decision process of recent graduates interested in FE teaching and we were keen to support them to make the right choice, particularly as we offer a pre-service PGCE in Further Education in partnership with CCCU which attracts a number of applicants from this demographic.